 How much

-Two sessions a week is enough to build and maintain muscle and to get the full health benefits of resistance training.
-Three to four sessions allows for more volume and faster progress.
-Beyond four, recovery becomes the limiting factor for most people — more on that in an upcoming post on overtraining.
+Two full-body sessions a week is enough to build and maintain muscle and get the health benefits of resistance training.
+Three to four sessions allow for more volume and faster progress.
+Beyond four sessions, planning needs to be more precise — because recovery becomes the limiting factor for most people — more on that in the overtraining post.
+A dedicated post on the fundamentals of strength training — how muscle actually grows — is coming soon.

 How intense

 Effort matters more than weight.
-The research on hypertrophy is clear that training close to failure, regardless of the load used, drives adaptation.
-This means you don't need to lift heavy to build muscle — you need to lift with sufficient effort that the last few reps are genuinely challenging.
-A lighter weight taken close to failure builds muscle just as effectively as a heavier one done the same way.
+The research on hypertrophy is clear that training close to failure, regardless of the load used, causes adaptation.
+This means you don't need to lift objectively heavy — you need to lift subjectively hard enough that the last few reps are genuinely challenging — but form still holds.
+That might mean 12 or more reps with a lighter weight, or 6–8 with a heavier one.

-This is important for anyone who's nervous about starting.
-You do not need to lift heavy straight away.
-Beginning with bodyweight movements, mastering stability and control, and gradually adding load over weeks and months is not the slow route — it is the right route.
-Injuries come from ego, not from patience.
+This is important for everyone who's nervous about starting.
+You don't need to lift heavy straight away.
+Begin with bodyweight movements, master movement patterns, stability and control, and gradually add load.
+That's not the slow route — it's the sustainable one.
+Muscle builds even in this process.
+And injuries happen when ego and impatience take over.

 Progressive overload over time

-The body adapts to stress — so you need to keep providing a slightly greater challenge over time.
+Your body adapts — so you need to keep providing a slightly greater challenge over time.
 This doesn't mean adding weight every session.
 It might mean one more rep, a shorter rest, a slower tempo.
 Small, consistent progression over months is what produces lasting change.
+It's also important to understand that progress in training is not linear.
+There will be days — sometimes weeks — where progress stalls or even dips.
+That's normal.
+We're not machines.
+For women, the menstrual cycle adds another important layer — more in the cycle syncing post.

 On timing